 Technically the first game of the week’s slate, Thursday contests can be the most unpredictable.
 That’s because teams take the field after a short week of practice, and players who were banged up the week prior may not have had enough time to fully recover.

-The New England Patriots have set the pace in Thursday Night Football games.
-They have gone 8-1 in their nine TNF appearances, for a winning percentage of .889.
-Right behind them at 7-2 over their nine appearances are the Seattle Seahawks, while the Pittsburgh Steelers have gone 9-3 in their Thursday night games.
+The New England Patriots and Seattle Seahawks have set the pace in Thursday Night Football games.
+They have both gone 8-2 in their ten TNF appearances, for a winning percentage of .800.
+Right behind them, the Green Bay Packers have gone 7-2 in their Thursday night games.

-The team with the fewest wins is the Detroit Lions, 1-1 in two appearances — which is also the fewest times a team has appeared on Thursday Night Football (we’re not counting regular Thanksgiving Day games).
-The Tampa Bay Buccaneers (2-8), Buffalo Bills (2-6) and Minnesota Vikings (2-4) each have just two wins.
+The team with the fewest wins is the Detroit Lions, 1-2 in three appearances — which is also the fewest times a team has appeared on Thursday Night Football (we’re not counting regular Thanksgiving Day games).
+Next on the list is the Minnesota Vikings (2-5), with just two wins.

 The good news is that all of the bets you’re accustomed to for NFL betting will be available to you for Thursday night games, as well.